-It’s also worth noting that while the likes of Johnnie Walker and Famous Grouse are among the top-selling, varieties available within Scotland are much greater.
+It’s also worth noting that the likes of Johnnie Walker and Famous Grouse are among the top-selling.
+However, local varieties available within Scotland are much greater.
 Here at tabl.com we would recommend brands such as Glenlivet.
 In particular, their classic 15-year-old single malt as the perfect introduction.

 Although that’s in regards to the best Scottish Whisky that you can easily find in your nearby Off License or supermarket.
 If you’re taking a distillery tour in Scotland, Glenfiddich is possibly one of the biggest names available in Speyside.
 While the highlands feature Ardmore distillery, Glenmorangie and a host of bespoke and independent brands.